JAndronis/exoplanet_project_ph252/README.md

 ## Dataset

-We will use data from the Open Exoplanet Catalog, located at https://www.kaggle.com/mrisdal/open-exoplanet-catalogue.
-It contains 3584 confirmed planets along with various parameters like those mentioned above.
+We will use data from the Open Exoplanet Catalog, located at https://github.com/openexoplanetcatalogue/open_exoplanet_catalogue/.
+It contains more than 3000  confirmed planets along with various parameters like those mentioned above.